decentralized-identity/didcomm.org/site/content/book/v2/helloworldpy.md

 )
 ```
 This library also offers the option of anonymous encryption, encryption with no repudation, and message signing.
 Note also that we pass a resolver configuration pointing to our secrets store and the DID resolver.
-If you take a look at the packed message, you'll see that the content was hiden in the encryption:
+If you take a look at the packed message, you'll see that the content was hidden in the encryption:
 ```
 print(packed_msg.packed_msg[:200]+"...")
 ```
 `{"protected":"eyJ0eXAiOiJhcHBsaWNhdGlvbi9kaWRjb21tLWVuY3J5cHRlZCtqc29uIiwiYWxnIjoiRUNESC0xUFUrQTI1NktXIiwiZW5jIjoiQTI1NkNCQy1IUzUxMiIsImFwdSI6IlpHbGtPbkJsWlhJNk1pNUZlalpNVTNJM1pWaFlObXBxYjI0MFpFVmFWaz...`

 ### Step 6: Receive and unpack the message
-Alice will send the packed message to Bob using a [transport](transport).
+Alice will send the packed message to Bob using a transport.
 Once received, Bob can unpack it with the following code:
 ```
 unpack_msg = await unpack(
     resolvers_config=ResolversConfig(